Exploring the social influence of Kaggle virtual community on the M5 competition: Introduction

-There are four crucial factors that determine the online community's social influence on the participants, namely source, message, channel, and audience \citep{kim2015online}.
+Four crucial factors determine the virtual community's social influence on the participants, namely source, message, channel, and audience \citep{kim2015online}.
 The credibility and connections with the audience of sources determine the amount of social influence to participants \citep{kim2015online}.
-Four different types of messages like proprietor contents, user-generated contents, deliberate aggregate user representations, and incidental user representations identified by \cite{walther2012communication} have potential influence on people's behaviors.
-The various applications such as blog, twitter and facebook may play different roles of channels for the social influence.
-In addition, audience' behaviors like sharing, commenting, and liking yield social influence \citep{kim2015online}.
-In this paper, we aim to examine the Kaggle virtual community's social influence on the M5 competition from the perspective of message and source factors.
+Four different types of messages like proprietor contents, user-generated contents, deliberate aggregate user representations, and incidental user representations identified by \cite{walther2012communication} have potential influence on people's behavior.
+The various applications such as blogs, Twitter, and Facebook may play different roles of channels for social influence.
+In addition, audience' behavior like sharing, commenting and liking yields social influence \citep{kim2015online}.
+In this paper, we aim to examine the Kaggle virtual community's social influence on the participants of the M5 competition from the perspective of message and source factors.

-The online community's contents play an essential role in determining whether social influence has occurred or not.
-The influence can be examined by the changes in people's feelings, thoughts, behaviors, etc. The social influence of M5 virtual community will be reflected upon the choice of methods, features, loss functions, etc., which we aim to associate in this study.
-The emergence of large-scale UGC in M5 virtual community provides a perspective to investigate the association.
-Therefore, our first research question (RQ) is as follows. \begin{itemize}[label={},leftmargin=0.27in] \item RQ1: \textit{Does the virtual community influence participants in M5 Competition?} \end{itemize}
+The virtual community's contents play an essential role in determining whether social influence has occurred or not.
+The influence can be examined by the changes in people's feelings, thoughts, behavior, etc. The social influence of the M5 virtual community will be reflected upon the choice of methods, features, loss functions, etc., which we aim to associate in this study.
+The emergence of large-scale UGC in the M5 virtual community provides a perspective to investigate the association.
+Therefore, our first research question (RQ) is as follows. \begin{itemize}[label={},leftmargin=0.27in] \item RQ1: \textit{How does UGC from Kaggle M5 Competition virtual community influence participants?} \end{itemize}